Independent Contractor Policies

 A. Not directly.
 Work performed under PCC’s name infers “employee” status.
 Work performed under worker’s name infers independent contractor status.
 In the scenario described, independent contractor could say something like “My name is John Smith.
 I’ve been engaged by Portland Community College to gather ____________data”.

 Q. I still want to have some control over how the independent contractor performs this work.

 A. In this case, it may indicate the relationship is one of employer/employee.
-The right of control infers "employee" status.
-An independent contractor is free to use his/her own methodologies and discretion to accomplish agreed upon deliverables.
+The right of control infers “employee” status.
+An independent contractor is free to use their own methodologies and discretion to accomplish agreed upon deliverables.
 The employer may provide suggestions, but not give orders or have the independent contractor comply with specific set of instructions.

 Q. Frank Wilson worked in my department as a part-time instructor for four years, and left in 1994.
 He’s available again and I’d like to give him a teaching assignment, teaching the same subject he taught when he last worked here.
 However, he has informed me he has established a consulting business, and prefers to return as an independent contractor, rather than as an employee.
 Can we do this?